theyrshetty/Indo-German-Research-Internship/Prabhanjana_tabulation/readme.md

 ### tabulation.py
 - Speaker validation: Modify `non_speaker_words <= 3`
 - Speaker formatting: Update `is_speaker_formatted()` conditions
+-
 ## File Path Requirements
 - All files (PDF, generated text file, and final CSV) should be in the same directory as the Python scripts
-- Use consistent file naming across both scripts
-- For different input files, update the file names in both scripts accordingly
+- File names are handled automatically:
+  - textextraction.py: converts 'filename.pdf' to 'filename.txt'
+  - tabulation.py: converts 'filename.txt' to 'filename.csv'